noahbenson/cortex-annotate/config/README.md

 ## Directory Contents ##########################################################

-* **`build_root.sh`**: This file is a BASH script for any commands that should be run when the docker image for the annotate tool is built.
+* **`build_root.sh`**: This file is a BASH script for any commands that should be run when the docker image when the annotate tool is built.
 The commands in this file are run by the root user inside the docker-image after all other parts of the build process except for the `build_user.sh` script, also in this directory.
 When possible, it is recommended that one use the user version of